rxi/flux/README.md

 #### :after(obj, time, vars)
 Creates a new tween and chains it to the end of the existing tween; the chained tween will be called after the original one has finished.
 Any additional chained function used after `:after()` will effect the chained tween.
+There is no limit to how many times `:after()` can be used in a chain, allowing the creation of long tween sequences.
 ```lua
 -- Tweens t.x to 10 over 2 seconds, then to 20 over 1 second
 flux.to(t, 2, { x = 10 }):after(t, 1, { x = 20 })
 ```

 ### Groups
-flux.lua provides the ability to create tween groups; these are objects which can have tweens added to them, and who are in charge of updating and handling their contained tweens.
-A group is created using the `flux.group()` function.
+flux provides the ability to create tween groups; these are objects which can have tweens added to them, and who are in charge of updating and handling their contained tweens.
+A group is created by calling the `flux.group()` function.
 ```lua
 group = flux.group()
 ```